iStock-1845456254.jpg

 • Trim tree branches that could break under heavy snow or ice.

-• Protect shrubs and sensitive plants with winter coverings.
+• Protect shrubs and newly planted trees with winter coverings.

-• Store outdoor furniture or secure it to prevent wind damage.
+• Store outdoor furniture or secure it to prevent wind damage and weathering.

 4. Confirm Snow Removal and De-Icing Plans